Gamydas/shell_Projekt/README.md

 Pipelining:
 - an example for the general pipelining syntax is: ls | grep main | wc
 - works for multiple and single pipelines
-- as stated above, this does already work with multiple pre-installed commands
 - does not yet work with builtins